Tonight! Join the Enhanced Recovery SIG Live From ASER

 Perioperative Lidocaine Infusion for Hip Arthroplasty Linked with Decreased Pain and Opioid Use

-infusion of lidocaine delivered perioperatively, along with usual anesthesia care, curbs pain and opioid demand among hip arthroplasty patients, according to new findings.
-The study involved 20 participants who
+An infusion of lidocaine delivered perioperatively, along with usual anesthesia care, curbs pain and opioid demand among hip arthroplasty patients, according to new findings.
+The study involved

 From "Perioperative Lidocaine Infusion for Hip Arthroplasty Linked with Decreased Pain and Opioid Use"